Alefiyah Malbari, MD

 Alefiyah Malbari, MD, is a board-certified general pediatrician and the Chief of Dell Children’s Medical Group Pediatrics Mueller, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.
-She specializes in providing whole-child and whole-family care, including well-child care, positive parenting techniques, developmental screening and consultation, chronic disease management, and more.
+She specializes in providing whole-child and whole-family care.
 Additionally, Dr. Malbari is an associate professor in the Dell Medical School Department of Pediatrics and a courtesy associate professor in the Dell Medical School Department of Medical Education.
 She also serves as the inaugural head of the Division of Ambulatory Pediatrics for the Dell Medical School, where she leads the development and growth of the Division of Ambulatory Pediatrics with a vision to expand outpatient general pediatric services and provide a “medical home” for patients and families in our communities.

-Dr. Malbari earned her medical degree from the Renaissance School of Medicine at Stony Brook University and her bachelor’s from New York University.
+Dr. Malbari earned her bachelor’s degree from New York University and her medical degree from the Renaissance School of Medicine at Stony Brook University.
 She completed both an internship and residency in pediatrics at the Icahn School of Medicine at Mount Sinai, where she served as chief resident and was recognized with the Donald and Irwin Gribetz Excellence in Primary Care Award at the end of her training.

 Dr. Malbari is a pediatrician with UT Health Austin.

 - Well-child care